marco76/java-angular-basic/README.md

 Non-goal are to provide a full set of features or a template to be used to build other applications (well, you could do it but there is a lot to delete).

+## Request a feature
+You can contact me or fill a feature request if you would like to see a feature included in this showcase.